garethjmsaunders/digital-code-style-guide/css.md

 DRY, which stands for _Don't repeat yourself_, is a micro-principle used in software development which aims to keep the repetition of key information to a minimum.
 Its formal definition is that

-> [e]very piece of knowledge must have a single, unambiguous, authoritative
+> every piece of knowledge must have a single, unambiguous, authoritative
 > representation within a system.

-Although a very simple principle—in principle—DRY is often misinterpreted as the necessity to never repeat the exact same thing twice at all in a project.
-This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and -engineered code, and unusual dependencies.
+Although a very simple principle — in principle — DRY is often misinterpreted as the necessity to never repeat the exact same thing twice at all in a project.
+This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and over-engineered code, and unusual dependencies.

 The key isn't to avoid all repetition, but to normalise and abstract meaningful repetition.
 If two things happen to share the same declarations coincidentally, then we needn't DRY anything out; that repetition is purely circumstantial and cannot be shared or abstracted.
 For example: